 Several organizations support aesthetic nurses within the scope of their practice and as they advance their careers.
 These organizations provide resources to help nurses’ professional development, education and research.
 They also promote patient safety and best evidence-based practices.

 - International Society of Plastic and Cosmetic Nurses

 - The American Association of Aesthetic Medicine and Surgery

-Nurses who are trained in cosmetic and aesthetic procedures are able to raise the level of care for patients seeking improvements in their appearance.
-These nurses are able to experience tremendous satisfaction and financial reward from their while providing patients with treatments that improve and enhance the quality of their lives.
+Nurses trained in cosmetic and aesthetic procedures can raise the level of care for patients who seek improvements in their appearance.
+These nurses can also earn competitive pay while enhancing the quality of life for their patients.

-If you are interested in a career that will allow you to see that you’ve made an improvement in your patients, there are few better choices than cosmetic aesthetic nursing.
-Whether helping a patient to look younger, removing a regretted tattoo or smoothing away old acne scars, cosmetic nurses provide their patients with a sense of possibility and self-confidence unlike any other type of nursing specialty.
+Whether helping a patient to look younger, removing a regretted tattoo, or smoothing away old acne scars, cosmetic nurses provide their patients with a sense of possibility and self-confidence unlike any other type of nursing specialty.